"I think we are seeing history in the making and all thanks to NBR for detailing what is happening so well."Featured comment

 In the Megaupload indictment, Cogent was described as one of the world's top five providers of bandwidth and hosting services; the FBI lists a series of monthly payments to Cogent that often topped $US1 million a month for 36 servers in Washington DC and France (a big contract, if smaller than Megaupload's business with Virginia-based Carpathia, where it hosted most of its files; Carparthia was paid more than $US110 million over seven years).

-Wait, wasn't Dotcom say Mega could be hosted in New Zealand?
+Wait, didn't Dotcom say Mega could be hosted in New Zealand?

 During an interview with NBR ONLINE at Dotcom Mansion on Friday, the accused pirate said the original launch plan called for the Cogent servers in Germany, plus a server rack in New Zealand.